Cumcord/docs/plugin-guide/README.md

 If you want to access your plugin's settings modal while developing, you can use `cumcord.dev.showSettings()`.

+You can access your plugin's persist nest from `cumcord.dev.storage`.

 `sperm dev` does not automatically rebuild your plugin on disk, so you'll need to run `sperm build` again once you're done testing.

 ## Distributing a Plugin